Accessing College While in High School

 Other High School Classes

-Students who need classes for graduation that do not have a comparable college course may take them on their home high school campus or through correspondence, TX VSN and/or online through an outside vendor.
+Students who need classes for graduation that do not have a comparable college course may take them on their home high school campus or through correspondence, TX VSN, TTU K-12 and/or online through an outside vendor.

-All students are enrolled in a Transitions I, Transitions II, Transitions III or Transitions IV class each semester that they participate in CHS.
-Curriculum for this course focuses on preparing students to be successful in college and the workforce.
-More specific information on these courses can be seen in the following:
+All students are enrolled in a student success class each semester that they participate in CHS.
+Curriculum for these courses focuses on preparing students to be successful in college and the workforce.

-Many career discovery activities are included in the CHS Transitions courses.
+Many career discovery activities are included in the CHS Student Success courses.
 Students develop personal, educational and career portfolios and have access to career development websites.

-The Collegiate High School (CHS) Mentoring Program is a partnership between College of the Mainland, students, industry and the business community.
+The Collegiate High School (CHS) Senior Mentoring Program is a partnership between College of the Mainland, students, industry and the business community.
 It is designed to be a significant component of CHS in order to provide direction, leadership and growth for students to achieve success in life.
-Each spring many CHS seniors are connected to a member of the community who is currently in the career that interests the student.
+Each semester CHS seniors are connected to a member of the community who is currently in the career that interests the student.
 Monthly meetings allow students to learn more about the career from a real-life perspective as well as to learn the expectations in that career pathway.
-In addition to monthly activities, the mentoring program ends with a job-shadowing experience for students.